Abu Abdallah Muhammad ibn Ahmad al-Jayhani: Works

 Ibn al-Nadim, who confused Abu Abdallah Jayhani with his grandson, attributed four books to Abu Abdallah.
 Yaqut al-Hamawi, who used al-Nadim's work as a source for his own work, even caused additional confusion by blending the three consecutive generations of the Jayhani family.
 According to historian István Zimonyi, the four books "point to an author experienced in politics, as every book is connected with state affairs".

 The Book of Routes and Kingdoms

 Jayhani "assembled around himself some foreigners and questioned them about the countries and their revenues, the condition of roads thither, the elevation of the stars above the horizons there and the length of the meridian shadows cast by the sun", according to al-Muqaddasi.
+The total book (كتاب المسالك والممالك) spanned seven volumes and was said to also incorporate the whole of Ibn Khordadbeh's work.